Best practice for printing live FedEx shipping labels using the Shopify Ship, Rate and Track for FedEx

 Under Rates Log, you can also see the product weight & dimensions, and the package type.
 Make sure that all these values match with the original product values so that, accurate FedEx rates are displayed at Shopify checkout.

-Compare the FedEx account shipping rates v/s The rates calculated by the Shopify FedEx app
+Compare the FedEx account shipping rates v/s The rates calculated by the Shopify Ship, Rate and Track for FedEx

 You can also see the FedEx Services & Rates available under Rates Log.
 This includes the FedEx Published Rates as well as your FedEx Account Rates (negotiated rates if available).
 If required, you can view the XML data.